ruijunwu/moloco-exercise/Regression.md

 end
 ```
 -------------------------------------------------------------------------------------------------------------------
-gradientDescentMulti function to use gradient descent method to compute the theta(parameters)
+gradientDescentMulti function is to use gradient descent method to compute the theta(parameters)
 which minimize the cost function:
 ```matlab
 function [theta, J_history] = gradientDescentMulti(X, y, theta, alpha, num_iters, lambda)